tmarjomaa/building4/content/posts/visualizing-ruuvitag-sensor-data-in-grafana-cloud.md

 ![Visualizing the temperature data as a number, with the color set to change based on threshold values](/images/influxdb-temperaturestat.png)

 Feel free to mix different visualizations and explore the various possibilities!
+My dashboard is a dull mix of both demonstrated visulizations.

 ![Final dashboard with four panels](/images/grafana-dashboard.png)